OpenRefine/OpenRefine/docs/docs/manual/facets.md

 You have the option to generate linear scatterplots (where the X and Y axes show continuous increases) or logarithmic scatterplots (where the X and Y axes show exponential or scaled increases).
 You can also rotate the plot by 45 degrees in either direction, and you can choose the size of the dot indicating a datapoint.
 You can make these choices in both the preview and in the facet display.

-Going to “Facet” > “Scatterplot facet” will create a preview of data plotted from every number-formatted column in your dataset, comparing every column against every other column.
+Selecting “Facet” → “Scatterplot facet” will create a preview of data plotted from every number-formatted column in your dataset, comparing every column against every other column.
 Each scatterplot will show in its own square, allowing you to choose which data comparison you would like to analyze further.

 When you click on your desired square, that two-column comparison will appear in the facets sidebar.
 From here, you can drag your mouse to draw a rectangle inside the scatterplot, which will narrow down to just the rows matching the points plotted inside that rectangle.
 This rectangle can be resized by dragging any of the four edges.
 To draw a new rectangle, simply click and drag your mouse again.
 To add more scatterplots to the facet sidebar, re-run this process and select a different square.